IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-types.md

 If you want to enable a data type-specific template, you should set the column `DataType` input, otherwise the column will be treated as a string column since that is the default value for column `DataType`.

-The following describes the default templates for each `DataType`:
+The following sections describe the default templates for each `DataType`.

 ### String